timgoalen/timgoalen-portfolio/README.md

 ![Image of the listen section](documentation/listen-section.png)

 - A seven-track audio showreel, made with HTML `<audio>` elements.
-- Importantly for UX, JavaScript is used to pause the currently playing audio element if another is played.
+- JavaScript is used to pause the currently playing audio element if another is played, which is crucial for good UX.

 ### Credits
 ![Image of the credits section](documentation/credits-section.png)